kunalsatsure/SatsureGISEng/MP Scrapping/readme.md

+# MP Scrapping V2.0

+Pls use UP Scrap Update.py file to get fast output -- at khara level -- all district.

 # MP Scrapping V1.0

 This repository contains the code to scrape data from the MP Bhulekh website to retrieve counts of Khasra for all villages in Agar Malwa district.